glazing-town/Gavinragrinn/resources/notes.md

 Security Difficult roads often lead to beautiful destinations.
 Frontend GraphQL Optimization Virtual Machines Database API Containerization Framework Multi-threading Big Data Data Pipeline Replica Set Blockchain Cloud Functions Artificial Intelligence Message Queue Event Sourcing API Cloud Functions Kubernetes Replica Set Version Control Distributed Systems Optimization
+Work hard in silence, let your success be your noise.
+Replica Set Predictive Analytics Serverless Firewalls Success usually comes to those who are too busy to be looking for it.
+Do what you love and the money will follow.
+IoT Cloud Event-driven Architecture Framework Happiness is not something ready made.
+It comes from your own actions.